 Joe Berghammer is an adjunct professor in intellectual property litigation at the Northwestern Law School and previously served as an adjunct professor in intellectual property litigation at the Georgetown Law Center.
 He is a former Chair of the Board of Directors of the Wisconsin Bar Association Intellectual Property Law Section and is a founding member of the Intellectual Property Academy.
-He is listed as a leader in intellectual property law in the 2015 edition of Best Lawyers in America.
+He is recognized for his work in intellectual property law in the 2016 editions of Best Lawyers in America and Super Lawyers.

 Mr. Berghammer has authored numerous articles and spoken broadly on intellectual property issues, including: